g8d3/node-test/README.md

 ## Auto reload

-You also could want the files to be reloaded as you change them, for that purpose I used `nodemon`.
+You also could want the files to be reloaded as you change them, for that purpose I used [nodemon](http://nodemon.io/).

 # Installation